Challenge

 Library Page - Culturally Integrated Lesson

-The Library page provides categorized reading materials along with two core features: “Upload” and “Archive”, complemented by “Pickup where you left”
+Categorized reading materials along with two core features: “Upload” and “Archive”, complemented by “Pickup where you left off”

-• On "Upload" page, users can upload their own readings in various formats, ensuring flexibility in accessing external materials within the app
+• Upload page: Users can upload their own readings in various formats, ensuring flexibility in accessing external materials within the app

-• The "Archive" feature functions as a cloud drive, empowering students to organize, search, and filter learning materials based on their preferences
+• Archive feature: Functions as a cloud drive, allowing students to organize, search, and filter learning materials based on their preferences

 Practice Page - Interactive & Challenging Practices

-• The practice section of the app tracks the students’ learning progress throughout the week, gamifying the experience with streaks and reward badges
+• Practice section: tracks the students’ learning progress throughout the week, gamifying the experience with streaks and reward badges

 • Users can complete daily exercises, review vocabulary & reading exercises, and access old tests

-• There’re options to customize quizzes by selecting the question duration and style including “matching questions”, “speaking exercises”, and “fill in the blank”
+• Options to customize quizzes by selecting question duration and style including “matching questions”, “speaking exercises”, and “fill in the blank”

 Reading